CPU upgrade questions and answers

 If the computer supports or has the capability of modifying the voltage, a computer with Non-MMX can be upgraded to a processor with MMX.
 However, because of the variety of possibilities, it is recommended that you contact the computer or motherboard manufacturer to determine if this is possible or not.

-Note: Unless your computer is more than ten years old the processor is probably already using MMX.
+Unless your computer is more than ten years old the processor is probably already using MMX.

 Why do I not notice a difference in speed when upgrading my CPU?

-Depending upon what CPU chip you have installed in the computer determines how much speed the computer will increase.
-For example, if you just upgrade a 486DX to a 486DX2, you will not notice much speed increase.
+Depending on what CPU chip you have installed in the computer determines how much speed the computer will increase.
+For example, if you upgrade a 486DX to a 486DX2, you will not notice much speed increase.
 Even in a 486DX4, you will not notice much more of a change in speed.

 When upgrading the CPU, there will not be a dramatic speed increase in all programs.
 However, you should notice a small increase in program load time and performance of a program.